stardot/ReptonMaps/README.txt

-The ReptonMaps project is a set of tools and modules to read, edit and write maps for the Acorn Electron version of Superior Software's Repton.
+The ReptonMaps project is a set of tools and modules to read, edit and write maps for the Acorn Electron cassette versions of Superior Software's Repton and Repton 2, and the BBC Micro DFS disk version of Repton.

-The main tool is a GUI editor for editing levels in an existing Repton executable, stored in a Universal Emulator Format (UEF) file.
+The main tool is a GUI editor for editing levels in an existing Repton or Repton 2 executable, stored in a Universal Emulator Format (UEF) or Single Sided Disk (SSD) file.
 This depends on the cross-platform PyQt4 GUI framework.
 This tool is typically run from the command line from within the ReptonMaps directory itself, like this:

-  PYTHONPATH=. ./tools/editor.py Repton.uef
+  ./editor.py Repton.uef

-You will also need to provide a suitable Repton.uef file containing the files for the Acorn Electron version of Repton.
-This is not provided in this package.
+You will also need to provide a suitable Repton.uef or Repton2.uef file containing the files for the Acorn Electron version of Repton or Repton 2, or a Repton.ssd file containing the files for the BBC Micro version of Repton.
+These are not provided in this package.

-It is recommended that you save modified levels to a new UEF file and keep the original as a backup.
+It is recommended that you save modified levels to a new UEF or SSD file and keep the original as a backup.

 Copyright and License Information
 ---------------------------------

-Copyright (C) 2013 David Boddie <david@boddie.org.uk>
+Copyright (C) 2015 David Boddie <david@boddie.org.uk>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by